truecharts/website/news/2023-12-25-homepage-integration/index.md

 ---
 slug: "homepage-integration"
-title: "Introducing Homepage integration"
+title: "Introducing Homepage Integration"
 authors: [shadofall]
 ---

-We are happy to announce that we have completed adding the integration of Homepage in to our charts
+We are delighted to announce the successful integration of Homepage into our charts.

+To fully utilize this new feature, there are two initial steps that need to be performed: installing Homepage on your system and enabling integrations for Homepage in application deployments for the apps you want to show.
+Our comprehensive [Homepage Integration Guide](https://truecharts.org/charts/stable/homepage/hp-integration/) provides detailed instructions for both of these processes, ensuring a smooth setup.

-When you enable integrations for Homepage in your application deployment. and install Homepage. you can follow our guide [Homepage guide](https://truecharts.org/charts/stable/homepage/hp-integration/) to enable k8s support in homepage. with this you will be able to see your applications and their status in a customizable dashboard that you can organize and and arrange the applications using the code-server addon to edit the various yaml files
+Once these steps are completed, you can activate Kubernetes support in Homepage.
+This allows you to view your applications and their statuses on a customizable dashboard.
+Additionally, the code-server addon can be used to organize and arrange applications by editing various YAML files.

-Don't forget to checkout the Homepage project site [Here](https://gethomepage.dev)
+Don't forget to check out the [Homepage project site](https://gethomepage.dev).

-Here's a small example with a mix of manually defined and TrueCharts integration options for Homepage
+Here's a small example showcasing a mix of manually defined options and TrueCharts integration features for Homepage:

 ![Homepage](img/image.png)